confluentmedical/nitinol-design-concepts/125-volumetric-analysis/README.md

 For example, this plot allows us to quantify the total volume of material that exceeds a given strain amplitude threshold.
 This may provide a useful measure of the amount of material that is "at risk" for a given design, and given loading condition.
 Furthermore, it provides an absolute measure that can be compared between different models, and/or loading conditions, possibly improving our ability to compare relative risk.

 This plot is also colored to represent the estimated volume of material in each phase, as well as the volume of material that is transitioning A/M during the fatigue cycle.
 This information alone, or in combination with strain amplitude or SWT results, may provide additional insights into durability prediction, and will be investigated in future studies.

+## Next

+With our FEA tools now in place, the next topic to consider is [Volumetric characterization of inclusions from submicron CT scans](../210-xct-methods).

 ## Credits